4 TIPS TO BRING VIRTUAL EMPLOYEES ONBOARD IN A MEANINGFUL WAY

 You’ve got the right person for the job, now how do you set your new employee up to succeed while starting the new job remotely?
-This is a question many organizations are asking as social distancing measures remain in place across the country and could continue for months.
-A virtual onboarding process will be critical for many organizations as the crisis continues, and for some, even beyond.
+This is a question organizations are asking as virtual and hybrid work becomes common practice.
+A memorable virtual onboarding process is critical for organizations moving forward in an interconnected world.

-You can establish strong communication with your new hires right away by letting them know what they can expect as their first day approaches.
-Communication can begin as soon as they’re hired.
-Look for ways to include them in team correspondence, especially regarding any developments related to working from home.
-Before the first day on the job, provide an agenda of onboarding tasks to accomplish— within the first week, the first two weeks, the first month and the first 90 days.
+Establish a strong communication plan that lets new hires know what to expect as their first day approaches.
+Don’t wait for their start date.
+Communication should begin as soon as they’re hired.
+Include them in team correspondence, especially as it relates to tools, resources, and protocols that support working from home.
+Give them an agenda of onboarding activities that they will complete within the first week, the first two weeks, the first month and the first 90 days.

-Just as important as getting your new employees the equipment they need to work virtually, you’ll want to make sure your new team members have IT support as they get started.
-This will especially be important in a virtual work setting.
+Make sure your new employee has the equipment they will need to work virtually.
+Plan in advance to provide IT support.
+This is especially important in a virtual work setting.

-Another aspect of support you can consider are mentors who can assist in training new employees.
-Mentors can show your new hires the processes for getting things done.
+Consider appointing a mentor who can support new employees with the work environment and assist in training.
+Mentors can show your new hires processes for getting things done.
 They can also help point new hires in the right direction if they have questions or get stuck.
-Having a good mentor in place who is responsive can help the new hire be more productive faster.
+Having a trusted mentor who is responsive and knowledgeable can help the new hire be productive from the start.

 3. SCHEDULE FREQUENT CHECK-IN’S